 Furnace and Water Heater Combination Rebate: $700- $950

-It depends on your location and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Maplewood, your best time to get solar is in the spring and fall.
+It depends on your home's location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Maplewood, your best time to install solar panels is in the spring and fall.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Maplewood, the average amount someone can save is $681 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.